rijinash93/Data-Cleaning-and-Preprocessing/README.md

  Data set: Medical Appointment No Shows

  Tools: Excel / Python (Pandas)

- Deliverables: Cleaned dataset + short summary of changes Hints / Mini Guide:
- Identify and handle missing values using .isnull() in Python or filters in Excel.
+ Data Cleaning Summary
+Loaded the dataset
+The data was read using Python's pandas library.

+Checked for missing values
+There were no missing (null) values in the dataset.

- Remove duplicate rows using .drop_duplicates() or Excel’s “Remove Duplicates”.
+Removed duplicate rows
- Standardize text values like gender, country names, etc.
- Convert date formats to a consistent type (e.g., dd-mm-yyyy).
- Rename column headers to be clean and uniform (e.g., lowercase, no spaces).
- Check and fix data types (e.g., age should be int, date as datetime)
+The dataset was checked for duplicates.
+None were found, so no rows were removed.

+Standardized text columns

+Gender values were converted to uppercase (e.g., "F", "M").

+"No-show" values were changed to lowercase ("yes", "no") for consistency.

+Neighbourhood names were converted to title case (e.g., "Maria Ortiz").

+Converted date columns

+The "ScheduledDay" and "AppointmentDay" columns were changed from text to proper date format to enable date-based operations.

+Cleaned column names

+All column names were converted to lowercase.

+Spaces were replaced with underscores.

+Example: "AppointmentDay" became "appointmentday", and "No-show" became "no-show".

+Checked data types

+Age is confirmed as integer.

+Date columns are in datetime format.